SNodeC/snode.c/docs/logging/round-04-object-log-api-report.md

                            logger::BoundaryLogger::Clock clock = {}) const;
 ```

-The zero-argument API returns a lifetime-safe no-op semantic logger.
+The zero-argument API intentionally returns a no-op `BoundaryLogger` in Round 4 because backend unification is deferred to Round 6.
+It exists to establish the object API shape only.
+No production call sites were migrated to it, and broad migration must not happen before a real default backend sink exists.
 The sink-taking overload is used by tests to prove emitted semantic records contain the expected object scope.

 ## SocketConnection log API result

 `SocketConnection` now owns a `logger::LogScopeOwner` member and exposes the same `log()` and sink-taking `log(...)` API shape.
+The zero-argument API intentionally returns a no-op `BoundaryLogger` in Round 4 because backend unification is deferred to Round 6.
+It exists to establish the object API shape only.
+No production call sites were migrated to it, and broad migration must not happen before a real default backend sink exists.
 The owned scope is initialized after `instanceName` and `connectionName` have been constructed.

 ## SocketContext log/frameworkLog API result